Downsizing Home – Everything you need to know

 Once you have decided which property type suits your downsizing plans, the best thing you can do is put yourself in a proceedable position.

 Chain-free buyers, for example, will be more desirable than buyers who are stuck in a property chain of sellers.
 Being one step ahead of the competition will give you a huge amount of power to negotiate and seal the deal.

 Top tips for selling a house to downsize

-Selling a house and moving is a stressful process at the best of times, but selling a house to downsize can bring added complications.
-When moving to a smaller property, inevitably, you will have less room for your personal belongings, meaning you’ll need to be super organised, have a good clear out and a be a bit ruthless before you make the move!
+Moving is a stressful process at the best of times, but selling a house to downsize can bring added complications.
+When moving to a smaller property, inevitably, you will have less room for your personal belongings.
+This means you’ll need to be super organised, have a good clear out and be a bit ruthless before you make the move!

 - Buy a new notebook to create lists purely for the house downsize and move.

 - Write a list of pros and cons to consider surrounding your property downsize.

 - Create a furniture inventory.
 Highlight items on the inventory you want to keep.
 This should help you identify how much space you will require in your next property.

 - Think about beginning a house declutter!
 Decluttering a house can take considerably longer than you think.
 Most of us have lofts, garages and cupboards full of memories – do you really need to take it all to your new home (especially if you are downsizing)?